Oppo F5/F5 Youth: Reception

 GSM Arena have provided a very detailed review of the qualities which they liked and disliked about the Oppo F5.
 They have categorized the phone to be 'trendy', as it possessed the main features that most modern 2017 phones would have, such as trimmed bezels, face unlock, and ultra-wide aspect ratios.
-The reviewer found the display of the phone to have excellent color contrast along with sharp and precise images because of its 402ppi density.
+The reviewer found the display of the phone to have excellent color contrast along with sharp and precise images because of its 402 ppi density.
 GSM Arena have tested the battery life of the phone and gave a 91-hour endurance rating when they conducted their daily tests and was described to be a good score based on their standards.
 Overall, GSM Arena have recommended the phone as a whole, but they believed it should have been priced better as a mid-range tier phone.
 GSM Arena did not provide their own review for the Oppo F5 Youth.

 Andrew Williams from Trusted Reviews discussed his opinions about the Oppo F5 on 19 December 2017.
 He praised the phones' widescreen with thin bezels, which are uncommonly found on a mid-tier phone.
 In terms of performance, Williams finds that the phone ran decently, but struggled to compete with the processors of its competition.
 He said that it did however possess decent frame rates to play games and navigate through the phone smoothly without many issues.
 The front-facing camera is highly applauded by Williams, as it was able to capture detailed and accurate selfies.
 However the rear camera did not receive the same positive feedback, as he mentioned that it was heavily dependent on the lighting of the scenery, but was capable of capturing detail-rich images occasionally.
 The reviewer also states that the battery life of the phone was not an issue, however it did not last long enough to become one of its strengths.
 Williams concluded that the phone would be a solid choice as a budget Android operating phone, especially for those who enjoy taking selfies.